Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Espaloma refitting experiment

 \subsubsection{Production run}

 The datasets from {\bf SI Section~\ref{sec:si_dataset}} were partitioned into train, validate, and test sets with a distribution of 80:10:10 ratio, respectively, with few exceptions.
-Notably, the entire RNA-Nucleoside dataset was exclusively utilized for the train set, while the entire RNA-Trinucleoside dataset was allocated for the test set.
+Notably, the entire \texttt{RNA-Nucleoside} dataset was exclusively utilized for the train set, while the entire \texttt{RNA-Trinucleoside} dataset was allocated for the test set.
 This partitioning scheme was designed to incorporate diverse molecular structures and enable a comprehensive evaluation of the performance of the espaloma model.

-It should be noted that the espaloma model, trained with the hyperparameters described above, reproduced poor torsion profiles, which led to out-of-plane geometries after molecular minimization using the trained espaloma model.
+It should be noted that the espaloma model (\texttt{espaloma-0.3-rc1}), trained with the hyperparameters described above, reproduced torsion profiles poorly compared to its quantum chemical reference structures ({\bf SI Figure{~\ref{fig:offopt_si}}}).
 We found that this problem could be remedied by truncating the improper torsion terms to only $n=1, 2$ periodicities, instead of $n=1,...,6$ as in the original method~\cite{D2SC02739A}, and by utilizing regularization for the proper and improper torsion force constants.
-Additionally, we discovered that increasing the loss weight on the charge term improved the prediction of partial charges and better recapitulated the electrostatic potentials.

 Regarding these findings, the final espaloma model was trained with the following loss function with all weights set to 1:

-To prevent overfitting and ensure optimal model performance, we applied dropouts to the atom embedding stage (Stage 1) and symmetry-preserving stage (Stage 2), as well as implemented an early stopping mechanism.
+To prevent overfitting and ensure optimal model performance, we applied dropouts to the atom embedding stage ({\bf Stage 1}) and symmetry-preserving stage ({\bf Stage 2}), as well as implemented an early stopping mechanism.
 After 800 epochs, the joint root mean square error (RMSE) loss, which incorporates both energies and forces, was monitored using the validation set.
 This approach allowed us to identify the point at which further training no longer improved the model's generalization capability.